WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Headphones/README.md

 # Headphones

-An Automated Music Downloader For Nzb And Torrent, Written In Python.
-It Supports Sabnzbd, Nzbget, Transmission, Μtorrent And Blackhole.
+An automated music downloader for NZB and Torrent, written in Python.
+It supports SABnzbd, NZBget, Transmission, µTorrent and Blackhole.

 ---